EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 #### TagPoint.claim(value, name, priority)
 Adds a claim to the tag.
 The claim will dissapear if the returned Claim object ever does.
 Value may be a function that can be polled to return a float, or a number.

+Should a claim already exist by that name, the exact same claim object as the previous claim is returned.

 #### TagPoint.min, TagPoint.max
 Set the range of the tag point.
 Out of range values are clipped.